alextim/astro-lib/packages/astro-webmanifest/README.md

 ## Usage

-The `astro-webmanifest` integration requires the configuration object with at least the `name` option parameter to configure.
+The `astro-webmanifest` integration requires the config object to have at least a `name` option.

 __`astro.config.mjs`__